 2. Smaller-than-normal lunulae could be a sign of a vitamin deficiency.

 If your lunulae are too small, that’s also a sign that something is off in your body.
 If you can barely see the lunula near your cuticle or have no moons on fingernails except thumbs, you could be lacking B12 and iron.
 This can also be a sign that you have a weak immune system or a problem with your leukocyte production.
 Another health problem is indicated when the lunula separates from the rest of the nail plate with transverse lines.
 This means you may have no moons on nails, which could be a problem with your blood sugar levels and may be an early warning sign of diabetes.
 Talk to your doctor to have your blood sugar checked right away.

 3. Gray lunulae could be a sign of several problems.

 Your lunulae should always be a distinct white.
 If they suddenly appear gray, this could actually be a warning sign of several different issues.
 The most serious issue that could cause gray lunulae are problems with nutrient absorption.
 This could be caused by a problem in the digestive system.
 Sometimes, however, it’s just a sign of extreme fatigue.
 If you notice gray lunulae after putting in long hours at work, try to find some time to relax.

 4. Purple lunulae could be a sign of circulation problems.

-If your lunulae are purple or blue, that’s a sign that your body is having trouble getting blood to the extremities.
+If your lunulae are purple or blue, or if you have purple above half-moon on nails, that’s a sign that your body is having trouble getting blood to the extremities.
 This is turning your lunulae purple because they lack oxygen.
 You should talk to your doctor right away about this, especially if you experience dizziness or feel lightheaded.
 There could be something wrong with your circulatory system or your heart that needs to be corrected immediately.